Michael Dadson, Langley Clinical Counsellor, Cites U.N. Report Linking Youth Depression, Anxiety to COVID-19

 Since early this year, Gentle Currents Therapy and Neurofeedback has been treating an increasing number of clients whose mental health has been affected by COVID-19 restrictions.

-Global effects of COVID-19 negatively impacting youth and young adults with job losses and classes canceled
+Global effects of COVID-19 negatively impacting youth and young adults with job losses and classes cancelled

 According to the International Labour Organization (ILO) survey report, “Youth & COVID-19”: